josmar-crwdstffng/angular/aio/content/guide/service-worker-communications.md

 ### Checking for updates

-It's possible to ask the service worker to check if any updates have been deployed to the server.
+It is possible to ask the service worker to check if any updates have been deployed to the server.
 The service worker checks for updates during initialization and on each navigation request &mdash;that is, when the user navigates from a different address to your application.
 However, you might choose to manually check for updates if you have a site that changes frequently or want updates to happen on a schedule.